crdx/dotman/README.md

 The binary is called `dotman`.

 ## Command line interface

 ```
 Usage:
-    dotman [options] build
+    dotman [ --home=PATH ] --base=PATH build

 Options:
-        --base=BASE  Dir from where symlinks should be sourced [default: ~/.dotfiles/files]
+    -b, --base=PATH    Directory from where configuration files should be sourced
-        --home=HOME  Dir where symlinks should be placed       [default: ~]
+    --home=PATH        Directory where symlinks should be placed [default: $HOME]
 ```

 ## Usage

 A `Dotfile` is a lot like a `Vagrantfile`.
 It's pure Ruby, but via use of DSL-like patterns it looks more like a configuration file, while still leveraging all the power of a full programming language.

 The `dotman build` command operates by reading the `Dotfile` in the current directory and processing it.
 It outputs to standard output a dependency-free Bash script which will install your dotfiles.

 "Install", in this case, means to create a symlink from your *home* directory to the relevant files inside your *base* directory.
 This means that updating your dotfiles on a machine requires nothing more than a `git pull`.

-The default of `~/.dotfiles/files` for the base directory can be overridden with `--base`, and the default of `~` for the home directory can be overridden with `--home`.

 ## Example